tavareshugo/WindowScanR/README.md

 It can apply any valid functions given by the user and define windows based on grouping variables.

-See package vignette for more details.
+See the package intro for more details (in the _/inst/doc_ directory).

 # Installing